A Survey of Knowledge Tracing: Models, Variants, and Applications: Fundamental Knowledge Tracing Models

-Notably, the cognitive process can be influenced by many factors at both the macro and micro level.
-It is difficult for probabilistic or logistic models to adequately capture a cognitive process of this complexity \citep{piech2015deep}.
-Deep learning has a powerful ability to achieve non-linearity and feature extraction, making it well suited to modeling the complex learning process, especially when a much larger amount of learning interaction data is available \citep{khajah2016deep}.
-In recent years, many research works on deep learning-based KT models have been proposed and achieved quite good performance.
-Nevertheless, deep learning-based models are poorly interpretable due to their end-to-end learning strategy, which limits their further applicability owing to the crucial significance of interpretability for students modeling.
-According to our taxonomy framework, we will introduce deep learning-based models from five aspects based on the technical differences: (1) deep knowledge tracing, (2) memory-aware knowledge tracing, (3) exercise-aware knowledge tracing, (4) attentive knowledge tracing, and (5) graph-based knowledge tracing.
+The cognitive process can be influenced by various factors at both the macro and micro levels.
+It is difficult for Bayesian models or logistic models to adequately capture a cognitive process of high complexity \citep{piech2015deep}.
+Deep learning, with its potent ability to achieve non-linearity and feature extraction, is well-suited for modeling complex learning processes, particularly when a significant amount of learning interaction data is available \citep{khajah2016deep}. {In recent years, numerous research works have been proposed on deep learning KT models, we will introduce deep learning models from four sub-categories: (1) deep knowledge tracing, (2) memory-aware knowledge tracing, (3) attentive knowledge tracing, and (4) graph-based knowledge tracing.}